Indian Pahari Artwork

 by | Jul 11, 2023 | World Art Forms

-While traditional Indian art has many different types of miniature artwork.
-One of them stands out for its level of intricacy, expressive faces of characters, poetically contorted figures and unique composition.
+Traditional Indian art has many different types of miniature art forms.
+One of them stands out for its level of intricacy, expressive characters, poetically contorted figures, charming landscapes and unique composition.
 This is the Indian Pahari Artwork.

-Mughal Paintings actually influenced some motifs and elements in Pahari compositions.
+Mughal Paintings even influenced some motifs and elements in Pahari compositions.
 However, it was the Rajput Rulers of North India who patronised this art form.
+It is because of their patronage that the art form had no trouble becoming popular.
 The themes and scenes of these paintings were based on the life of Hindu deities Radha and Krishna.
 Along with this, poetic scenes from the Epic Mahabharata were also famous subjects.

 Pahari Artwork is divided into 2 styles because of the difference in painting techniques.
 The first is the Basholi style which had vivid colours and stark compositions.
 The second is the Kangra style which has calmer colours that look like they have been neutralised to form a “colour correction” effect.